misoelegant/rpm/rta-mod/README.md

 **It is not legal in the unmodded 1438 objects category.**

 ## Changelog

+### Update (3/9/22)
+  - Added options to keep the same SFX and BGM volumes as in the practice mod.
+  - Added options for "hidden" and "POV" categories (defined above).
+  - Added a 1% chance of using the moon katamari model when a "random" model is selected.

 ### Bugfix (3/4/22)
   - Fixed a bug causing a crash when no presents were equipped.